junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Hey Cas, don't laugh at me, alright?
 But I might have called your phone way too many times.
 Remember you still have that ridiculous voicemail message?
 Yeah, we're so gonna change it when you come back."

 "Cas, I know I told Sam I'd turn in early and get some sleep, but...
 I can't.
 I keep thinking about the early days when we first met, you know?
 So many times you'd startle me when I woke up and found you staring at me.
-Man, it's really creepy to watch people sleep, but uh, I wouldn't mind have that again now."
+Man, it's really creepy to watch people sleep, but uh, I wouldn't mind having that again now."

 "Sam dragged me back into hunting again.
 I didn't want to go, but he insisted.
 Guess that must be how he felt like when I pulled him out of Stanford.
 And guess what, it's a ghost, a woman, just like the Woman in White.
 Sometimes it feels like time and everything is just a whole pile of bad jokes -- nothing's changed in fifteen years except we're getting older.
 And, uh, we don't have angels on our shoulders now.
 So Cas, want to pop in and prove me wrong?"